 Using Proper Courtroom Decorum

 You need to know how to conduct yourself properly and use correct courtroom etiquette so you don’t find that the judge has a poor opinion of you before the trial even begins.
 Being aware of etiquette rules can also keep you safe from being held in contempt of court.

 For example, you should always rise when the judge enters the room.
 Also, address the judge as “your Honor,” not as “Judge Brown” or “Mr. Brown.”
 When asked a question that requires a yes or a no, follow it with “sir” or “ma’am.”
 Make sure your phone is turned off; even putting it on silent can be a distraction to you or others.
 Don’t make or take telephone calls or text anyone while in the courtroom.

 Be sure to arrive early for your courtroom appearance.
 You will need to leave time to park your car and walk over to the courtroom.
 Familiarize yourself with the location of the court and the parking lot or parking garage; in some areas, you might have to use a lot that is a block or more from the courthouse, so be sure to leave yourself plenty of time.
 Also, keep in mind that you might have to go through security.
 Find out from the clerk of the court or your legal resource group how early you should be for your appearance; in most cases, you will want to be there at least 30 minutes early.

-How to Prepare Well for Your Court Appearance
+How to Best Prepare for Your Court Appearance

 Even more importantly, a legal resource group will help you get all of your paperwork completed correctly and filed on time.
 When you join this type of group to help you through your divorce and custody trial, you will feel comfortable and empowered, knowing that you are as prepared as you possibly could be.